 Benefits: Dropshipping requires low upfront investment since there is no need to purchase inventory in advance.
 It also allows businesses to offer a wide variety of products without needing to manage physical stock.

-7. Software as a Service (SaaS)
+7. What is Software as a Service (SaaS)?

 Overview: SaaS businesses provide software solutions to customers via the internet.
 Customers typically pay a recurring fee to use the software, which is hosted on the provider’s servers.
 Here is a more in-depth article about the SaaS business model.